FamilySearch/gedcomx/specifications/conceptual-model-specification.md

   maintained in the [Geographic Names Information System (GNIS)](http://geonames.usgs.gov/), an external place authority.
 The description of Salt Lake City might identify the associated GNIS resource using an identifier of type `http://gedcomx.org/Authority` with value "http://geonames.usgs.gov/pls/gnispublic/f?p=gnispq:3:::NO::P3_FID:2411771".
-* A user of a genealogical application is described using an instance of `Agent`.
-The same user is also described using an instance of `Person`.
-Both the `Agent` instance and the `Person` instance contain an identifier with no type and with the value "12345" to signify that the agent and the person each describe the same user.
-* Two descriptions of Naples, Campania, Italy are provided to a describe Naples at different periods of history.
-Each description might use different names, temporal descriptions, and spatial descriptions, but each description contains an identifier with identical `type` and `value` fields to indicate that the descriptions are describing the same place.

 <a name="attribution"/>